leocov-dev/maya-qt-img-resource-browser/README.md

 By default some paths are excluded from the list.
 You can edit the ``config.json`` file to modify these exclusions.

 This tool uses the [Qt.py](https://github.com/mottosso/Qt.py) shim to enable compatibility with PySide or PySide2.

+I can only test on Windows 10 at the moment.
+I won't be able to reproduce any issues running on another platform.

 ## Known Issues